Upcoming Children’s Theater in the DMV + Real Reviews

 The female contortionist stole the show with her excellent performance!
 There was also plenty of balancing, tumbling, swinging and jumping from the incredible acrobats.
 All of them had your heart pounding and fearful they were going to fall but they succeeded every stunt.
 Overall great show!

-See more shows at National Theatre!
+See more performances at National Theatre!

 Disney in Concert: A Dream is a Wish